EthanHaller/flickvault/README.md

 # FlickVault

-FlickVault is a web application developed as a class project for "Programming Languages for Web Apps."
+FlickVault is a web application developed as a class project for "Programming Languages for Web Applications."
 It allows users to log in, search for movies using an API, add them to their backlog or history, and rate them.
 This project was awarded "Most Usable" by the class for its accessible user experience and responsive design!

 ## Features